 It is important to determine the frequency of usage, too.
 Since some materials are stronger and more resilient than others, they can be considered a better option for everyday use.

 Also, wrinkle-resistance plays a huge role when you’re looking for an everyday suit you can wear in the office.

-You don’t want a fabric that makes you itch.
-Neither you want a fabric that is so stiff it makes you feel trapped inside your suit.
+You don’t want a fabric that makes you itch, nor a fabric that is so stiff it makes you feel trapped inside your suit.
 Soft, good quality fabric will provide a comfort level you won’t want to do without.